Costa Chekrezi

 Costa Chekrezi (31 March 1892 – 10 January 1959), also known as Constantin Anastas Chekrezi (Kostandin Çekrezi) was an Albanian patriot, historian, and publicist.

 Biography

-Chekrezi was born on 31 March 1892 in Ziçisht village, in the Upper Devoll region located near Korça (back then Ottoman Empire, now Albania).
+Chekrezi was born on 31 March 1892 in Ziçisht village, in the Upper Devoll region located near Korça, Ottoman Empire.
+He himself and his fathers family are of Circassian heritage which can be seen by his surname Çekrezi, which over time they became assimilated into Albanians.

-After finishing a 5-year school in his native village, he finished the Greek high school in the town of Korça on June 12, 1910.
-The school documents show he was awarded as "excellent student in all subjects", and earned a scholarship from the Ottoman government to attend (where he stayed for a year only till 1912) the law school in Thessaloniki, now Greece.
+After finishing a five-year school in his native village, he finished at the Greek high school in the town of Korça on June 12, 1910.
+The school documents show he was an "excellent student in all subjects", and he earned a scholarship from the Ottoman government to attend (where he stayed for a year only till 1912) the law school in Thessaloniki, now Greece.
 The studies were interrupted by the start of the First World War.
 After the Albanian Declaration of Independence until 1914 Chekrezi lived in Vlorë where he worked as a secretary in the Civil Court of the town, later as an interpreter for the International Control Commission assigned near Ismail Qemali's government and later Prince Wied.